Mark W. Bailey, Chair

 410F Senior Seminar.

 Practicum in which teams of students provide computer expertise and support for faculty research projects.
 Topics include software engineering analysis, design, coding, testing, maintenance, and documentation.
+(Oral Presentations.)
 Prerequisite, 210, 220 and 240.
 Open to senior concentrators only.
 Maximum enrollment, 26.
-Decker.
+Hirshfield.

 Readings in Computer Science.